DAGWorks-Inc/hamilton/docs/concepts/hamilton-v-x.md

 One can think of Hamilton as a "feature store as code".
-While it does not provide all the capabilities of a standard feature store, it provides a source of truth for the code that generated the features, and can be run in a portable method. *so*, if your desire is just to be able to run the same code in different environments, and have an online/offline store of features, you can use hamilton both to save the features offline, and generate features online on the fly.
+While it does not provide all the capabilities of a standard feature store, it provides a source of truth for the code that generated the features, and can be run in a portable method. *So*, if your desire is just to be able to run the same code in different environments, and have an online/offline store of features, you can use hamilton both to save the features offline, and generate features online on the fly.

 See the [feature engineering example](../how-tos/use-for-feature-engineering.rst) for more possibilities.